Photography & Archives

 All the scanned files are processed with the Capture One software, as well as targeted with tags and keywords to facilitate search.
-In the future, with the same care given to Dominique Darr’s work, the scanning department will offer a service of digitalizing films and slides with high definition and quality standards for whoever wants to edit and save old images in a digital format.
+In the future, with the same care given to Dominique Darr’s work, the scanning department will offer a service of digitizing films and slides with high definition and quality standards for whoever wants to edit and save old images in a digital format.

 The conversion of negatives to digital format is only part of the service offered.
-Every image has a need for repairs and corrections as films suffer enormously with time and are often damaged by dust, scratches or loss of colours and contrasts.
+Every image has a need for repairs and corrections as films suffer enormously with time and are often damaged by dust, scratches, or loss of colours and contrasts.

 A dark room for developing films and printing analogue photography was inaugurated in August 2020 in Centre d’Art.
 Analogue photography has almost disappeared nowadays, replaced by digital technologies and cellular phones.
-Most photographers born in the analogue era had to convert, not without regrets, to this new medium.

 The dark room has two purposes: